evannetwork/evannetwork.github.io/doc/Identity.md

 ### Establishing trust relationships

+Establishing trust is necessary to collaborate with others.

-Trust can be established in two ways: **Explicit** or **Implicit**.
+Trust can be given in two ways: **Explicit** or **Implicit**.

 * Explicit trust is established by directly verifying your partner's identity.
-The relationship is established manually with your contacts through the [AddressBook](/doc/contacts).
+The relationship is established manually with your contacts through the [AddressBook](/doc/contacts) by exchanging keys.

 * Implicit trust is established automatically.
 Implicit trust functions in the way that identities, with which you have not established an explicit trust relationship, can be trusted indirectly and automatically.